-NEW YORK - The U.S. services sector contracted in November, with an index measuring activity falling to its lowest reading since July, according to a report released on Thursday that was a shock to economists forecasting the economic recovery was gathering pace.
+The U.S. services sector contracted in November to its lowest reading since July, according to a report released on Thursday that shocked economists forecasting the economic recovery was picking up steam.

-The services sector news offset a report showing new applications for U.S. jobless benefits unexpectedly fell last week to the lowest level in more than 14 months, suggesting a labor market edging toward stability, while revised data showed productivity was less robust in the third quarter.
+The services-sector news offset a report showing new applications for U.S. jobless benefits unexpectedly fell last week to the lowest level in more than 14 months, suggesting a labor market edging toward stability.

-Later in the New York trading day, the White House said it has seen signs that the U.S. unemployment rate to be announced on Friday might tick upward, spokesman Robert Gibbs said on Thursday at a news briefing.
+The White House said after the report it has seen signs that the U.S. unemployment rate that will be released on Friday might tick upward, spokesman Robert Gibbs said at a news briefing.

-It's a disappointing number, said Gary Thayer, chief macrostrategist at Wells Fargo Advisors in St. Louis Missouri of the ISM report.
+It's a disappointing number, said Gary Thayer, chief macrostrategist at Wells Fargo Advisors in St. Louis, referring to the ISM report.

 Manufacturing is being helped by low inventories, but the service sector is taking longer to get a turnaround started.

-The services sector represents about 80 percent of U.S. economic activity and includes businesses such as banks, airlines, hotels and restaurants.
+The services sector, which represents about 80 percent of U.S. economic activity, includes businesses such as banks, airlines, hotels and restaurants.

-U.S. stock indexes pared gains after the report, U.S. Treasury debt prices pared losses, and the euro pared gains against the U.S. dollar.
+U.S. stock indexes pared gains after the report, U.S. Treasury debt prices trimmed losses, and the euro cut gains against the U.S. dollar. <.SPX>

-Meanwhile the labor market, which is seen as the biggest threat to the economy's recovery from the worst recession since the 1930s, is being closely watched.
-Particularly ahead of the payroll report to be released at 8:30 a.m.
-EST (1330 GMT) on Friday.
+Meanwhile, the labor market, which is seen as the biggest threat to the economy's recovery from the worst recession since the 1930s, is being closely watched.
+The U.S. November non-farm payrolls report will be released on Friday.

 Now we have had two weeks in a row clearly below 500,000.
 That is very encouraging.
-In order to move from net loss of jobs into positive payrolls territory we need to get down to about 400,000 in claims.
-We are half way there, said Jay Mueller, senior portfolio manager at Wells Capital Management in Milwaukee, Wisconsin.
+In order to move from net loss of jobs into positive payrolls territory, we need to get down to about 400,000 in claims.
+We are halfway there, said Jay Mueller, senior portfolio manager at Wells Capital Management in Milwaukee.

 The unemployment rate is seen steady at a 26-1/2 year high of 10.2 percent.